 The Support Fund is fundraising from its founders and private donors.

 2. OPERATING ENVIRONMENT, RISKS AND ECONOMIC CONDITIONS IN UKRAINE

-The Fund operates in Ukraine, where a full-scale war with the Russian Federation continues and martial law is in effect.
+The Fund operates in Ukraine, which is subject to a full-scale war with the Russian Federation and martial law.